Educating youth about substance use is important to help them develop the skills and knowledge to make healthier choices.

 Vaping is the act of inhaling and exhaling an aerosol (fine mist) produced by a vaping device, such as an electronic cigarette or a vape.
 The device heats a liquid into an aerosol which is inhaled into the lungs.
 While vaping does not require burning like cigarette smoking, all forms of tobacco or vape products can cause negative short- and long-term health effects (Health Canada, 2024).

-Nicotine is the main addictive chemical in tobacco cigarettes and vapes, and it can also affect youth brain development.
+Nicotine is the main addictive chemical in tobacco cigarettes and vapes, and it can also affect the brain development of youth.
 The effects of nicotine withdrawal make it hard to quit, such as strong cravings, headache, trouble focusing, irritability or restlessness, or difficulty sleeping.
 When you stop smoking or vaping, these effects can keep you wanting to smoke or vape more.

 Some reasons youth vape include: